WANTED: Earth-Two's Most Dangerous Super-Villains

 Emboldened by his success, the Wasp next struck a

-boxing match at Madison Square Gardens.
+boxing match at Madison Square Gardens at which Ted Grant was competing.
 After the match, the Wasp entered

-the box office to take the receipts only to be met by the winner of the
+the box office to take the receipts only to be met by Grant, the winner of the

-match, Ted Grant.
-After an initial scrap, the Yellow Wasp upped the ante
+match.
+After an initial scrap, the Wildcat is defeated and the Yellow Wasp again escapes in the Waspmobile.
+Frustrated by Wildcat's intervention, the Wasp upped the ante

 by kidnapping Stretch Skinner, a known associate of Wildcat.
 When the